matthew-setiawan/Analogue-Music-Synthesizer/report/timing_analysis.md

 ### 3.2.1 Determining Task Deadlines

 The deadlines for the displayUpdateTask() and scanKeysTask() are definable based on the port max frequency from STM32 and primarily use the vTaskDelayUntil() parameter.
-In our implementation, we extended the scheduling interval for displayUpdateTask() to 150ms for as it's acceptable to wait for a period of 0.15s for the task to occur and it's a task of lower priority.
+In our implementation, we extended the scheduling interval for displayUpdateTask() to 100ms as per the specifications delineated and that it is acceptable to wait a period of 0.1s for a screen to update and it's a task of lower priority.
+Meanwhile, scanKeysTask() has the deadline of 50ms as was initially defined.

 ### 3.2.2 Calculating Deadlines CAN Transmission